Paul McFarland: Windsor Spitfires (2004–2006)

 McFarland joined the Windsor Spitfires to finish the 2004–05 season, following a mid-season trade from the Kitchener Rangers.
 On January 13, 2005, McFarland played in his first game with Windsor, as he scored a goal against Ryan Nie of the Plymouth Whalers in a 5–2 victory.
 In 26 games with the Spitfires, McFarland scored three goals and 11 points.
-On March 31, McFarland played in his first playoff game with the Spitfires, and earned his first career playoff point, as he assisted on the overtime winning goal scored by Steve Downie, in a 4–3 win over the Sault Ste.
+On March 31, McFarland played in his first playoff game with the Spitfires and earned his first career playoff point, as he assisted on the overtime winning goal scored by Steve Downie, in a 4–3 win over the Sault Ste.
 Marie Greyhounds.
 In 11 playoff games, McFarland earned two assists.

 In 2005–06, McFarland was named captain of the club.
 On October 8, McFarland scored the first multi-goal game of his career, scoring two goals against the Plymouth Whalers in a 6–5 loss.
 On October 27, McFarland set a career-high for points in a game, as he scored two goals and added an assist for three points, in a 6–4 win over the London Knights.
-On November 5, McFarland scored his first career hat trick, and added two assists, for a new career-high of five points in a game, as the Spitfires defeated the Saginaw Spirit 8–2.
-In 65 games during the regular season, McFarland set career highs in goals with 22, and points with 37.
-On April 2, 2006, McFarland scored his first career post-season goal, as he scored the game-winning goal against Justin Peters in a 7–4 win over the Plymouth Whalers.
+On November 5, McFarland scored his first career hat trick and added two assists, for a new career-high of five points in a game, as the Spitfires defeated the Saginaw Spirit 8–2.
+In 65 games during the regular season, McFarland set career highs in goals with 22 and points with 37.
+On April 2, 2006, McFarland scored his first career postseason goal, as he scored the game-winning goal against Justin Peters in a 7–4 win over the Plymouth Whalers.
 In seven playoff games, McFarland scored two goals and seven points.

 University hockey

 Acadia Axemen (2006–2010)

 McFarland joined the Acadia Axemen of the Atlantic University Sport for the 2006–07 season.
 In his first season with the club, McFarland scored six goals and 19 points in 28 games.
 In two playoff games, McFarland earned an assist.

 McFarland was named captain of the Axemen in his second season with the club.
 In 2007–08, McFarland scored eight goals and 25 points in 28 games, leading the team in scoring.
-In the post-season, he was limited to no points in two games.
+In the postseason, he was limited to no points in two games.

 In his third season with the Axemen in 2008–09, McFarland remained the captain of the club, as he scored seven goals and 15 points in 28 games.
 In the playoffs, McFarland scored a goal and four points in five games.

 In his final season with Acadia in 2009–10, McFarland continued his captaincy duties.
 In 28 games, he scored four goals and 15 points.
-In the post-season, McFarland earned an assist in four games.
+In the postseason, McFarland earned an assist in four games.